What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Per FaxneldSatanic Feminism: Lucifer as the Liberator of Woman in Nineteenth-Century Culture (2017)

-Documentaries
+Documentaries About Satanism

 • Hail Satan?
-(2019) — Documentary about The Satanic Temple
+(2019) — Documentary about The Satanic Temple and its activism

 • Satan Wants You (2023) — Documentary about the Satanic Panic

-Official Websites
+Official Satanic Organization Websites

 Finding connection and like-minded individuals

-Joining an Organization
+Joining a Satanic Organization

 If you're interested in formal affiliation, major organizations offer different paths:

 • The Satanic Temple: Offers free basic membership and paid membership with additional benefits.
-Local congregations exist in many cities for those seeking community.
+Local congregations exist in many cities for those seeking in-person community.

 • Temple of Set: Selective membership requiring application, interview, and demonstrated interest.
 Formal initiation process with advancement through degrees.

-Online Communities
+Online Satanist Communities

 For those preferring online engagement or exploring before committing: